rgoonie/DragonForceProject/README.md

   1. There is only 1 supplier.
 This Shopping System will only sell what this supplier supplys.
   2. A supplier can have multiple accounts as a supplier can have multiple workers.
   3. While the Bank object should be an interface, it's processes are automated.
+  4. A supplier will have at least 5 items
+  5.

 Features to be add: